-- Originally located in Vermillion Township close to the north side of town, also known as Independent School - Later moved to its current location adjacent to University Road one mile north of town and one block west in a grove of trees near the Vermillion River: NE 1/4, Section 1, Vermillion township - First rural school district in Clay County
+- The school, originally located in Vermillion Township close to the north side of town, was also known as Independent School. - It was later moved to its current location adjacent to University Road, one mile north of town and one block west in a grove of trees near the Vermillion River: NE 1⁄4, Section 1, Vermillion township. - It was the first rural school district in Clay County.